Total Reward Statements

 • Group Critical Illness

-If an employee receives a critical diagnosis, this cover will pay out a lump sum.
+If an employee receives a critical diagnosis, this policy will pay out a lump sum.
 Each insurer has their own list of critical conditions which they cover.
-The most common claims are for cancer, heart disease and strokes.
+The most common claims are for cancer, heart disease and strokes

 • Group Income Protection

-As the name suggests, group income protection policies protect your employees’ earnings.
-A valid claim occurs when they become too sick to work.
+Group Income Protection policies protect your employees’ earnings should they become too sick to work.
 The claim may last a certain length of time and most insurers offer return-to-work support.

 These benefits will be a monetary reward on your Total Reward Statement.
 This is because group risk benefits come with a potential payout for each employee.
 It’s also important to remember that group risk providers offer a lot of free additional benefits.

-Virtual GP services, counselling, and wellbeing apps often come included.
-These are important features that enhance the value of group risk policies and that employees need to know about can be included in your Total Reward Statements.
+Virtual GP services, counselling, and wellbeing apps often come included with group insurance policies.
+These are important features that enhance the value of group risk policies, but employees are often unaware they exist – another reason to include them in your Total Reward Statements.

 There are many health and wellbeing benefits you might offer your team.
-Depending on budget, many firms choose to offer Group Health Insurance or a Corporate Health Cash Plan or both.
+Depending on budget, many firms choose to offer Group Health Insurance, a Corporate Health Cash Plan, or both.
 These work in distinct and different ways and can complement each other.

 Group Health Insurance

 Employees are insured to receive treatment at a private hospital.
-The insurance providers settle the bill directly with the hospital.
+The insurance provider settles the bill directly with the hospital.
 Staff can receive GP referrals and ongoing treatment for a range of health issues.

 Company Health Cash Plan